WHY SCHEDULE AN APPOINTMENT?

 WHAT TO EXPECT FROM YOUR FIRST MEETING WITH A CLINICIAN

 Some students are nervous about their first meeting with a clinician (psychologist, licensed mental health counselor, psychiatrist, etc.).
 If it would be helpful to learn more about our Counseling Center staff click here.
+For the fall 2020 semester, all appointments will be through zoom/video conferencing.

 Here’s what usually happens at the first meeting: